mthvedt/qarth/README.md

 Coming soon:

-* A 'strategy' based Ring implementation, similar to Ring OmniAuth.
+* A 'strategy' based Ring implementation, similar to Ruby OmniAuth.
 * Support for all kinds of auth, not just OAuth, through the above.

 ## Rationale